 Raul has excellent experience in agriculture and the co-operative movement in Peru.
-Currently General Manager at Bagua Grande Co-operative, Raul has held leadership positions in other agricultural organisations and worked for the government reviewing the role of co-operative models and the management of conflict in farming.
+Raul has held leadership positions in many agricultural organisations and worked for the government reviewing the role of co-operative models and the management of conflict in farming.
 Raul is well known and well respected amongst the Cafédirect coffee producer community and the Peru coffee world.